 - Grab an iconic selfie and share using #PrimeMeridian

-- Discover the remarkable story behind the reference line for Greenwich Mean Time (GMT)
+- Discover the remarkable story of the place that gave Greenwich Mean Time (GMT) to the world

-In 1884 the Prime Meridian was defined by Transit Circle telescope at the Royal Observatory which was built by Sir George Biddell Airy, the 7th Astronomer Royal, in 1850.
-The cross-hairs in the eyepiece of the telescope precisely defined Longitude 0° for the world.
+In 1884 the Prime Meridian was defined using the Transit Circle telescope at the Royal Observatory.
+The cross-hairs in the eyepiece of the telescope precisely marked Longitude 0° for the world.

 Why is the Prime Meridian in Greenwich?

-When it came to choosing the Prime Meridian of the world, a contributing factor to Greenwich being chosen was that the USA had already chosen Greenwich as its own national time zone system.
+There were two main reasons for the choice.
+The first was the fact that the USA had already chosen Greenwich as the basis for its own national time zone system.

-As well as this, in the 19th century 72% of the worlds commerce depended on sea charts which used Greenwich as the Prime Meridian.
+The second was that in the late 19th century, 72% of the world's commerce depended on sea-charts which used Greenwich as the Prime Meridian.

 Choose your tickets

 Become a Member